Netcracker/DRNavigator/documentation/Architecture.md

 HTTP Code: 400

-4. Try to start procedure with incorrect service:
+4. Tried to start procedure with an incorrect service

 ```
 $ curl -XPOST \